On Stranger Tides: Pirates of the Caribbean

 In January 2010, Disney announced that the film would be released on May 20, 2011.
 Before the film began production, it was speculated that Jack Sparrow would replace Jack Shandy as the story's protagonist.
-Tim Powers stated that the Fountain of Youth would definitely be in the film because it was teased in At World's End, but also said that Sparrow and Shandy are "totally different characters", and that Hector Barbossa and Blackbeard might overlap.
+Tim Powers stated that the Fountain of Youth would definitely be in the film because it was teased in At World's End, but also said that Sparrow and Shandy are "totally different characters", and that Hector Barbossa and his fictionalized Blackbeard might overlap.
 On March 22, 2010, Jerry Bruckheimer confirmed that both Barbossa and Blackbeard (portrayed by Ian McShane) would be in the film, with Blackbeard as the villain.
 Additionally, Penélope Cruz would play Angelica, Blackbeard's daughter.
+Unlike the book, where Blackbeard dies and returns from the dead, Blackbeard in the film would be a still-living Blackbeard.

 While making the fourth film, screenwriter Terry Rossio stated Tim Powers' novel was an inspiration for characters, theme, settings, and basic storyline.
 He also stated that he and co-writer Ted Elliot had considered using Blackbeard and the Fountain of Youth in the story before reading the book, "but whenever you say those words, Powers' novel comes to mind.
 There was no way we could work in that field without going into territory Tim had explored."
 However, they denied that it would be a straight version of the novel: "Blackbeard came from the book, and in the book there is a daughter character, too.
 But Jack Sparrow is not in the book, nor is Barbossa.
 So I wouldn't call this an adaptation."
 Powers himself stated that he never consulted with the writers and initially thought they weren't using much of his book at all aside from Blackbeard and the Fountain of Youth.
 Rossio stated that Blackbeard, Angelica, and the Fountain are examples of how they integrated Powers' book into the film.